How to Set Up a DBA in Alabama

 Search for name availability

-To determine if a name is available for use, you can use the Alabama Secretary of State’s Business Entity Search and see if your choice is available.
-If the name does not appear here, it is able to be used so long as it meets other requirements.
+To determine if a name is available for use, you can use the Alabama Secretary of State’s Business Entity Search to see if your choice is available.
+If the name does not appear here, it can be used – as long as it meets other requirements.

 2